-The types of learner that makes up your classroom can easily be identified by conducting a short learning style assessment at the beginning of class.
+The type of learner that makes up your classroom can easily be identified by conducting a short learning style assessment at the beginning of class.
 This assessment will benefit you and the students and will allow you and your students to be successful.
 This information will be as valuable to the student as it is to you.

-Learning is experiential
+Learning is experiential.

 Honoring the life experiences your students bring to the classroom is another component of experiential learning.
 It’s important to tap into that wealth of wisdom of your classroom whenever it’s appropriate.

-The time is right for them to learn
+The time is right for them to learn.

 No matter how hard a teacher tries, if a student isn’t ready to learn, they won’t.
 Luckily, adult students chose to be in your classroom, which means they have already determined that the time is right.

-The process is positive and encouraging
+The education process is positive and encouraging.

 For most adults, stepping back into the classroom can be intimidating, which is understandable if they haven’t taken a class in years.
-Students may be apprehensive about what the class will be like and how well they’ll do.
+Students may be apprehensive about what the course will be like and how well they’ll do.